Rockypocky77/ChancifySATPrep/sat1.md

 A) NO CHANGE
 B) The reason plants need sunlight is due to photosynthesis requirements.
 C) Plants need sunlight because of photosynthesis requirements.
-D) Why plants need sunlight is because of photosynthesis.
+D) The reason why plants need sunlight is due to photosynthesis requirements.

 Biologists conducted an investigation to determine whether temperature affects metabolism.

 A) NO CHANGE
-B) Biologists investigated whether temperature affects metabolism.
+B) Biologists conducted an investigation to determine if temperature affects metabolism.
-C) Biologists conducted research to find out if temperature affects metabolism.
+C) Biologists conducted research to find out whether temperature affects metabolism.
 D) Biologists made an investigation into whether temperature affects metabolism.

 Despite the fact that tutoring is expensive, it significantly improves student performance.